litedatum/litedatum-blog/_posts/2025-07-17-Rule-Driven-Schema-Validation.md

 ## ValidateLite: A Practical Implementation

 Rather than building another complex validation framework, I created **ValidateLite**—a lightweight tool that uses JSON rules to validate schema changes at pipeline checkpoints.
+The tool now includes a **schema command** for comprehensive schema validation and drift detection.

 ### Step 1: Define Your Schema Rules